Do Insects Have Blood?

 Do insects have blood, yes or no?

 Insects have a circulatory system.
 It is known as an open-type circulatory system since the body fluid is distributed directly into the body cavities.
 Although they have a circulatory system, insects do not have veins or arteries.
-This means their fluid does needs to circulate through different structures.
+This means their fluid does need to circulate through different structures.
 This is why insects have a dorsal tube through which the fluid passes and is distributed throughout the insect's body.

 Since insects do not have blood vessels, we can say their circulatory system is less complex than those of vertebrate animals.
 In addition to anatomical or structural differences, insects do not have blood like other more complex animals, instead possessing a fluid known as hemolymph.
+This fluid plays a crucial role in maintaining the insect's homeostasis and supports vital processes such as immunity and nutrient transport.

 What is hemolymph in insects?